suitenumerique/hackdays2025/submissions/doc-spec/README.md

 [See/download the source document.](assets/docspec-demo.docx)

-The video demonstrates several distinct user interaction flows for uploading files.
+The video demonstrates several user interaction flows for uploading and importing files.

-The first is the drag-and-drop flow, where users can effortlessly drag files from their device into a designated drop zone on the interface.
-This initiates the upload process automatically and provides a fast, intuitive experience.
+The first is the drag-and-drop flow, where users can drag files from their device into a designated drop zone on the interface (the "documents" area).
+This initiates the upload and import process automatically.

 The second flow involves using a dedicated upload dialog or modal.
-In this scenario, users trigger the upload by clicking a button, which opens a file picker.
+In this scenario, users trigger the upload by clicking the dropdown and a button, which opens a file dialog.
 They can either select files manually or drag them into the dialog, offering flexibility in how files are chosen.

 The third flow covers multi-file uploads.
 Here, users can upload multiple files at once, either via the dialog or drag-and-drop.
-This flow demonstrates the system’s ability to handle batch processing and concurrent uploads efficiently.
+This flow demonstrates the system’s ability to handle batch processing and concurrent uploads.

 Finally, the video includes the error handling flow, showcasing how the system responds when something goes wrong.